dejurin/wordpress-plugin-exchange-rates/readme.txt

 - 200+ [Currencies](https://currencyrate.today/different-currencies) and Popular [CryptoCurrencies](https://currencyrate.today/other);
 - Currency exchange rate data from 55 central banks of the world;
 - Updates automatically (per hour by WordPress Cron);
+- Flexible design and settings, easy to adapt to your style;
+- Types of currency icons: rectangular, square, circler;
+- Real-time conversion;
+- Easy-to-use;
+- Our plugin will complement your site and keep your users engaged.

 == 📌 Widgets ==